FaceFX/FaceFX-UE5/Documentation/ErrorsAndWarnings.md

 ##### FaceFX compilation folder does not exist

-You need to compile your **.facefx** file with the FaceFX Runtime plugin for FaceFX Studio.
+You need to compile your **.facefx** file with the Runtime compiler using the `--stage-import` option (or use the Runtime Compiler plugin for FaceFX Studio).
 This is what creates the **.ffxc** folder.
-When this error occurs, an invalid FaceFX actor asset is created.
+When this error occurs, an invalid actor asset is created.
 Be sure to delete or update it.

 ##### Importing audio asset failed